Let’s play a game.

 Work and Life Balance

-This unique blend of competencies is rooted in the same ethos that Wellingtone have for PMOs.
+This unique blend of competencies is rooted in the same ethos that Wellingtone has for PMOs.

 There is no one better ‘type’ of PMO or PMO Practitioner.